tr-ace/4x4-macropad/README.md

 1. Plug in the Macropad via USB C cable
 2. Open the CIRCUITPY drive inside of Windows Explorer
 3. Open code.py inside of any IDE or Notepad.
-4. Scroll down to this section where `keyboard.keymap` is defined
+4. Scroll down to this section where `keymap` list is defined
 5. Change the key values assigned to each key, as needed
 6. Save the updated code.py file
 7. You might need to unplug, and replug the Macropad back into the PC for the changes to be detected